Djandjay

 Djandjay is the second studio album by Indigenous Australian rapper Baker Boy.
-The album was announced on and is scheduled for release on 10 October 2025 through Island Records Australia and Universal Music Australia.
+The album was released on 10 October 2025 through Island Records Australia and Universal Music Australia.

 Baker said the album title is named after his late grandmother and a Yolŋu spiritual figure — an octopus spirit said to guide souls.
 Baker Boy said "Djandjay is about truth.
 It's about strength and defiance.
 I put my whole self into this album – and it feels like all of me is in there."
 Baker Boy also said, "This is my strongest, most powerful work yet."

 Baker Boy also said "Djandjay is me stepping into a new era, owning my music, my art and my direction.
 This body of work is wholly me and everything I stand for.
 It's proud, it's Blak, it's vulnerable, it's angry, it's nuanced.
 I'm here to show everyone that I'm more than what they expect of me."

 The album has five interconnected music videos filmed inside Werribee Mansion.

 The album will be supported by an Australian tour in April and May 2026 and appearances at Perth Festival and WOMADelaide 2026.

 At the 2025 J Awards, the album was nominated for Australian Album of the Year.

+At the National Indigenous Music Awards 2026, the album won for Album of the Year.

+A deluxe version was released on 21 August 2026, with three new tracks.